Packing $A$-paths of length zero modulo a prime: Preliminaries

 Let $W$ be a wall with top nails $N$ in a graph $G$.
 We say that a linkage $\mcp$ \emph{nicely links to $W$} if each path in $\mcp$ is contained in $G-(W-N)$, has exactly one endpoint in $N$, and has no internal vertex in $N$.
+The next lemma allows us to find a large linkage that nicely links to a large subwall of a given wall.

 \begin{lemma} [Lemma 12 in \cite{BruUlm}] Let $r,t \in\mbn$ with $r\geq t$.
 Let $G$ be a graph with $A\subseteq V(G)$, and let $W$ be a wall of size at least $4tr$ in $G$ disjoint from $A$.
 Then $W$ has an $r$-subwall $W_1$ such that either there are $t$ disjoint $A$-$W_1$-paths that nicely link to $W_1$ or there exists $X \subseteq V(G)$ with $|X|<3t^2$ separating $A$ from $W_1$. \end{lemma}